vv2529/personal-website/README.md

 # My personal website

-Currently WIP

-Includes Music and Radio projects
+Comes along with Music and Radio projects

-Built primarily with Next.js
+Built on Next.js